New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his many enemies.

 “He’s not walking yet and won’t be doing that for a while,” Villa physio Jim Walker told Sky at the time.
 “The leg should have healed by the time pre-season training comes around next year and hopefully, he’ll be ready to join in with us.”

-Out for the rest of the campaign, Nilis wasn’t the only one that was suffering: a cruciate anterior ligament injury, suffered just days before his proposed move to Manchester United, had seen Van Nistelrooy sidelined and still with PSV.
+Out for the rest of the campaign, Nilis wasn’t the only one that was suffering: a cruciate anterior ligament injury days before his proposed move to Manchester United, had seen Van Nistelrooy sidelined at PSV.

 But while Van Nistelrooy had youth on his side, eventually moving to Old Trafford a year later, the veteran Nilis’ would not be so fortunate.